jtreeves/budget-backend/README.md

 # Kaleidoscope Backend

 This is the backend repository for the Kaleidoscope app.
 It contains the code necessary for the server to manipulate the data for the app.
 It was designed to work with the app's [frontend repository](https://github.com/jtreeves/budget-frontend).
+To engage with a live version of the entire app, visit [its deployed site](HEROKULINKTK).

 ## Table of Contents